Latest SeedProd News

 How to Accept Stripe Payments in WordPress

-How to Accept Stripe Payments in WordPress 3 Ways
+How to Accept Stripe Payments in WordPress (3 Easy Methods)

 John Turner is the co-founder of SeedProd.
 He has over 20+ years of business and development experience and his plugins have been downloaded over 25 million times.

-In this guide, we’ll show you how to accept Stripe payments in WordPress step-by-step.
+In this guide, I’ll show you step-by-step how to accept Stripe payments in WordPress using three simple methods.

-Stripe is a popular payment processor that makes accepting payments on your online store effortless.
+Stripe is a popular payment processor and service provider that makes accepting payments on your online store effortless.

-It works seamlessly with any WordPress site, including eCommerce stores, donation websites, and even small business sites.
-You can set up Stripe to manage recurring payments or let customers pay for one-time purchases with their credit cards.
+It works seamlessly with any WordPress site, including eCommerce stores, donation websites, and even small business sites taking online transactions.
+You can set up Stripe to manage recurring payments or let customers pay for one-time purchases with their debit card or credit card information.

-If you need help setting up website security, see our tutorial on adding SSL to WordPress.
+If you need help setting up website security measures, see our tutorial on adding SSL to WordPress.

 Feel free to use any of the links below to find the method you need:

 Method 1.
-Accepting Payments with SeedProd Stripe WordPress Block
+Accept Stripe Payments with SeedProd (No Code)

 For this guide, we’ll use the SeedProd Pro plan for its advanced features.
 However, you can also use the Stripe Payment Button with SeedProd Lite – the free version.